JabulaniUsen/JabulaniUsen/README.md

 - 👋 Hi, I’m @JabulaniUsen
 - 👀 I’m interested in projects that solve global problems
-- 🌱 I’m a Front-end developer
+- 🌱 I’m a Blockchain and Fullstack developer
 - 📫 How to reach me ... email: Jabulanietokakpan@gmail.com

 <!---